digitalbharat111/digitalbharat111.github.io/_posts/2021-09-16-the-habit-of-writing.md

 But little did we knew then that the habit of writing is the most important aspect of learning more importantly the thinking process.

-once the thinking process is set than reading, understanding, writing, improvising everything falls into place.
+Once the thinking process is set, then reading, understanding, writing, improvising everything falls into place.

-Few prominent psychologists suggest that a person who masters the skill of Writing, Reading and Speaking has all the possibilities of succeeding in any task and rather in life.
+Few prominent psychologists suggest that a person who masters the skill of Writing, Reading, and Speaking has all the possibilities of succeeding in any task and rather in life.

-Writing after reading a tpic or hearing a topic, helps us understand the areas where we are clear and strong and where we are weak.
-Helping in guiding us twards understanign a tpis/ aspect better.
+Writing after reading a topic or hearing a topic, helps us understand the areas where we are clear and strong and where we are weak.
+Helping in guiding us towards understanding a tips/ aspect better.

-In this world of rapid growth with ideas and learning frm all directions being bombarded onto an individual, writing slows down the thinking process and gives clarity.
+In this world of rapid growth with ideas and learning from all directions being bombarded onto an individual, writing slows down the thinking process and gives clarity.

-The process of writing also helps in arranging the thoughts in aprticular order and also t plan sequence of actions to be fllwed to achieve a particular task or a goal.
+The process of writing also helps in arranging the thoughts in a particular order and also t plan a sequence of actions to be followed to achieve a particular task or a goal.

 practicing the art of writing also gives mastery on the subject.
-A whole dtaabase of your knwoledge and thoughts.
-Over a perid of time the clarity and precision of wrting imprves making the material sharp and crisp to the pint and interesting and easy t understand.
+A whole database of your knowledge and thoughts.
+Over a while, the clarity and precision of writing improves, making the material sharp and crisp to the point and interesting and easy to understand.